The Statesman's Yearbook Archives

 Explore this historical resource today

-Now in its 151st edition, it will surprise many to know that the current Editor, Barry Turner, is one of only 7 people to hold the title.
+Now in its 153rd edition, it will surprise many to know that there have only been seven editors.
 It is perhaps more surprising to learn that throughout its history, The Statesman’s Yearbook has been published every year, even through both World Wars.
 For the first time, the complete archive is now available online: a wonderful collection of interesting and useful facts and figures through the generations.
 Simply seeing how the book’s jacket alone has changed over the decades, gives a sense of how the world, and of course the book itself, has altered.
 Click on the decade you want to browse on the left-hand side of this page.
 Not sure where to start?
 Why not browse the editors’ prefaces which give you a sense of the state of the world at the time?
 Or, why not take a look at the first edition and compare it to the world today?

 Highlights from the Archive:Principal Events of the War, 1918 edition